Skip to main content

 Skip User Reviews

-• The removal of traditional save features in favor of save states has frustrated players, leading to potential loss of progress and a cumbersome saving process.
+• The removal of traditional save systems in favor of save states has frustrated many players, leading to lost progress and confusion.

 • music